Family Encyclopedia >> Health

 1. Pour the baking soda into the bowl.

-6. When it is dry, remove it and rinse well with clear, lukewarm water.
+6. Once dry, gently remove it and rinse with lukewarm water.

 Result